jsinkers/notes/_notebooks/comp_sys/04_transport_layer.md

 - when window is 0, sender shouldn't send data as the receiver's buffer is full.
   Sender can still send data:
   - _URGENT data_
+  - on receipt of size 0 window, sender starts _Persist Timer_, which periodically
+    issues _ZeroWindowProbe_ segments
   - _zero window probe_: 0 byte segment; causes receiver to re-announce next
     expected byte and window size
     - in case that sender never becomes notified that buffer has free space